tiyab/dotfiles/README.md

 ---

 # About

 > Note: Read me until the end before running the install script!

 This script purposes is to configure newly installed Mac with just the input of sudo password.
 It is idempotent too.
+Once finished it will reboot.

 It is using only bash command and is shellcheck proof.
 If it is reminding you of another dotfiles, that is normal.
 This is a copy AND reviewed version of this [atomantic dotfiles project](https://github.com/atomantic/dotfiles).